nextcord/nextcord/docs/api.rst

 .. class:: ForumLayoutType

+    The default layout type used to display posts in a :class:`ForumChannel`.

     .. versionadded:: 2.4

-    The default layout type used to display posts in a :class:`ForumChannel`.

-    .. attribute:: default
+    .. attribute:: not_set

-        A preferred forum layout hasn't been set by a server administrator.
+        No default has been set by channel administrators.

     .. attribute:: list

-        List View: display forum posts in a text-focused list.
+        Display posts as a list, more text focused.

-    .. attribute:: grid
+    .. attribute:: gallery

-        Gallery View: display forum posts in a media-focused gallery.
+        Display posts as a collection of posts with images, this is more image focused.

 Async Iterator